 This is the most common type of the ketogenic diet.
 The rule is simple: You eat the minimum amount of carbs at all times.
-This type of the ketogenic diet is the same as the Induction phase of the Atkins diet.
-It requires round 20-50 grams of net carbs a day.
+This type of the ketogenic diet is similar to the Induction phase of the Atkins diet.
+It requires round 20-50 grams of net carbs a day whereas Atkins induction is limited to less than 20 grams of net carbs a day.
 The exact amount depends on individual needs.
 SKD is the best approach for the vast majority of people.

 2. Targeted Ketogenic Diet (TKD) - Traditional Approach